-A 52-week high level is used as an indicator, as stocks near that level are considered winners.
+A 52-week high generally serves as an indicator for investors as stocks near that level are perceived to be winners.

-Investors often wonder if the high price range has made the stock overpriced.
-While such apprehensions are not completely baseless, all stocks hitting a 52-week high are not necessarily overpriced.
+Notably, investors often wonder if the stock is overpriced considering the high price.
+While the apprehensions are not absolutely baseless, all stocks hitting a 52-week high are not necessarily overpriced.